16 Post-Apocalyptic Fantasy Books To Explore the Fantastical World of Survival

 Buy The Parable of the Sower here!

-In this hauntingly beautiful novel, Shepherd explores the nature of memory, identity, and love in a world where people’s shadows are disappearing, taking their memories and eventually their identities with them.
-As the phenomenon spreads and society begins to unravel, a couple named Ory and Max embark on a desperate journey to save Max from losing herself completely.
+In The Book of M, Shepherd explores the nature of memory, identity, and love in a world.
+People’s shadows are disappearing, taking their memories and eventually their identities with them.
+As the phenomenon spreads and society begins to unravel, a couple named Ory and Max embark on a desperate journey.
+Their goal: to save Max from losing herself completely.
 Along the way, they encounter other survivors, face unimaginable dangers, and confront the ultimate question of what it means to be human in a world that is rapidly slipping away.

 Buy The Book of M here!

-Post-apocalypse and fantasy combine into a sub-genre called Post-Apocalyptic fantasy in which fantastical themes are placed in a future of devastation.
+Post-apocalypse and fantasy combine into a sub-genre called Post-Apocalyptic fantasy.
+This is where fantastical themes get placed in a future of devastation.

-What is the genre of the post apocalypse book?
+🌍 What is the genre of the post-apocalyptic book?

 Books that picture a world/future after a tragic global event has occurred.

-It lies more in science fiction but can nudge towards fantasy as shown by the books above.
+The post-apocalyptic genre lies more in science fiction but can nudge towards fantasy, as shown by the books above.